Sea Dragon (video game): Speech

 The Apple II version uses digitized voice that says "Sea Dragon!"
-When the user starts the game, he or she is told, "Captain!
+When the user starts the game, he or she is told, "Good day, captain!
 Your ship's computer is now ready.
 Please wait while I initialize systems!", and during the game will be informed, "Air level critical!", "Checkpoint!", and "Approaching maximum damage!"
 The use of speech was a novelty, as the Apple II speaker is only able to emit a one-bit click.
 Programming Sea Dragon to play back an audio sample is a technical achievement shared with Castle Wolfenstein (1981), Dung Beetles (1982), Creepy Corridors (1982), and Plasmania (1982).

 The Color Computer version is the only other version that includes speech.
 It says "Welcome aboard, Captain!" on the title screen.

 Reception

 Writing for Video magazine in 1983, Ivan Berger noted that Sea Dragon's graphics were dominated by "simple patterns and primary colors".
 This Berger contrasted with the "more subtle colors and shadings that go into professional animation", however Berger noted that while Sea Dragon was emblematic in this regard, the chromatic and graphical simplicity of the game was endemic to the home computer game medium.